sowmyamoka/cineflix/README.md

-# netflix-clone
+# cineflix-clone
-A Netflix UI clone project built with HTML/CSS
+A Cineflix UI clone project built with HTML/CSS